jphastings/dnslink-pinner/README.md

 A background worker that regularly checks DNSLink pointers to IPFS (or IPNS) content and ensures the local/target IPFS node has that content pinned.

+> [!WARNING]
+> This code is currently in a "built for _me_" state — something of a proof of concept, with rough edges and limited testing.
+If you're interested in me developing this code further [please reach out](https://www.byjp.me/standing-invitation)!
+Usefulness in the rest of the world and enthusiasm from others is a great motivator 😊

 ## Install

 ```sh